The Alexandrian

 And here’s the key thing: You have absolutely no way of knowing which player is which.

 In fact, the answer can very easily change from one moment to the next.
-One player wants an in-character pay-off for the mystery of the vault, but has strong opinions on what Lord Fauntleroy’s deepest secret is and would love to define that.
+One player may want an in-character pay-off for the mystery of the vault, but has strong opinions on what Lord Fauntleroy’s deepest secret is and would love to define that.
+But another may well feel the exact opposite, while a third has no interest in either, and a fourth will be disappointed by any player defining what’s in the vault, because it’ll reveal there wasn’t a canonically true answer.

 (And, yes, I have very deliberately chosen a narrative in which the characters do, in fact, have influence — albeit an indirect one — over what the vault will contain.
 I want you to challenge your preconceptions within the uncertainties of this liminal space.
 While you’re here, if you’re familiar with the movie, ask yourself whether your opinion on this interaction would be different if the GM was asking Robert Fischer’s player what was inside the vault instead of Eames’ player.
 Do you see how a different player of Robert Fischer might want the exact opposite answer?)